kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/02-real-world-apps/06-auth-with-graphql/02-adding-prisma-into-graphql-queries.md

 // MORE CODE
 ```

-## What do we have so far
+## What do we have so far?
 * We have a Promise and we need to do something with this Promise
-    - Our resolver method like users can actually take a Promise as the return value
+    - Our resolver method `users` can actually take a Promise as the return value
         + It will wait for the Promise to resolve and then it will send that data back which means we can return exactly what we have here

 ```